dpursehouse/mongo-gerrit/README.md

 - It's not possible to connect to MongoDB on any address other than the default `localhost:27017`.

-- Review data does not include file informaton as its format is not accepted by MongoDB.
+- Review data does not include file information as its format is not accepted by MongoDB.

 - It's not possible to provide arbitrary queries to limit the results that